-Nepalese climber Kami Rita Sherpa, 53, reached the summit of Mt.
-Everest (8,848.86 meters) for the 28th time, breaking his record for the highest number of Everest summits.
+Nepalese climber Kami Rita Sherpa, 54, has summit Mt.
+Everest (8,848.86 meters) for the 32th time this year.
+Kami Rita sets a new record by breaking his previous record for the highest number of Mount Everest summits on 17th May 2026.

 Kami Rita Sherpa’s Mt.
 Everest Climbing History

 Kami Rita climbed Mt.
 Everest for the first time on May 13, 1994, from the south side as a high-altitude worker.
 Since then, it’s been his 27th time climbing the same mountain, breaking history repeatedly.
-His last summit, i.e., the 26th ascent of Everest, was on May 7th, 2022, at 52 years.
+His last summit, i.e., the 32th ascent of Everest, was on May 17th, 2026, 10:12 am at 56 years old.

 This year, the mountaineering beast, Kami Rita Sherpa, broke his own Mt.
 Everest records for the highest number of climbs on the world’s highest mountain.
 Besides his Everest climb, he has scaled Cho-Oyo eight times, Manaslu three times, and Lhotse and K2 once each.